eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 document will be complemented and updated over time through the process of establishing the toolbox, as described in Chapter 8.
-Once completed the document will describe a comprehensive Architecture and Reference Framework covering all the specifications needed to implement an European Digital Identity Wallet Solution.
+Once completed the document will describe a comprehensive Architecture and Reference Framework covering all the specifications needed to implement a European Digital Identity Wallet Solution.

 While chapters 2-5 and 8-9 are descriptive, Chapter 6 and 7 specify